Ramprasad-Group/ML-DFT/README.md

 We recommend using Anaconda python, and creating a fresh conda environment for ML-DFT (e. g. `conda create -n MY_ENV_NAME`).
+Use the file cpu_mldft.txt file to clone the environment on any cpu machine.
+It includes all the packages.
 Once all necessary packages are installed, clone the ML-DFT repository and install it using the *setup.py* included in the package.

 ```angular2
 python setup.py install
 ```
+To run the package for prediction and training follow QUICK_GUIDE.md